Kingsman: The Secret Service

-Kingsman: The Secret Service is a 2014 spy action comedy film directed by Matthew Vaughn from a screenplay by Jane Goldman and Vaughn.
-The first instalment in the Kingsman film series, it is based on the comic book of the same name by Mark Millar and Dave Gibbons.
+Kingsman: The Secret Service is a 2014 spy action comedy film directed by Matthew Vaughn.
+It is the first in the Kingsman film series and is also based on the comic book series of the same name, written by Mark Millar and Dave Gibbons, published by Millarworld and based on a concept by Millar and Vaughn.

-The film follows Gary "Eggsy" Unwin's (Taron Egerton) recruitment by Harry Hart (Colin Firth) into a secret spy organisation called Kingsman.
+The film follows Gary "Eggsy" Unwin's (Taron Egerton) recruitment by Harry Hart (Colin Firth) into Kingsman, a secret spy organisation.
 Eggsy joins a mission, in brutal and comedic fashion, to tackle a global threat from Richmond Valentine (Samuel L. Jackson), a wealthy megalomaniac and eco-terrorist wanting to deal with climate change by wiping out most of humanity.
 Mark Strong and Michael Caine play supporting roles.

 Kingsman: The Secret Service premiered at the Butt-Numb-A-Thon festival on 13 December 2014, and was theatrically released in the United Kingdom on 29 January 2015 and United States on 13 February 2015, by 20th Century Fox.
-The film received generally positive reviews from critics, who highly praised the stylised action sequences, direction, acting performances, villain, visual style, score and its dark humour, although some scenes were criticised for being too over-the-top.
+The film received generally positive reviews from critics with praise for its stylised action sequences, direction, acting, antagonist, visual style, musical score and humour, although some scenes were criticised for being over-the-top.
 The film grossed over $414 million worldwide, becoming Vaughn's most commercially successful film to date.
-In 2015, it won the Empire Award for Best British Film.
+In 2015, the film won the Empire Award for Best British Film.

-A sequel, titled Kingsman: The Golden Circle, was released in September 2017, with Vaughn and the main cast returning.
-A prequel, The King's Man, was theatrically released in the United States on 22 December 2021.
+A sequel titled Kingsman: The Golden Circle was released in September 2017, while a prequel titled The King's Man was theatrically released on 22 December 2021.